 How to Make FastPass+ Reservations

-FastPass+ is not only the future of trip planning at Walt Disney World, it is the present.
 For those of you who have grown familiar with FASTPASS since its introduction in 1999, FastPass+ is a similar system, but using more current technology.
-In short, what FastPass+ does is allow you to make a reservation for a ride or show at Disney World from a computer, smart phone, or in-park kiosk.
+FastPass+ allows you to make a reservation for a ride or show at Disney World from a computer, smart phone, or in-park kiosk.
 If you would like a more in-depth description, please read our full description of FastPass+.
 So, how does all of this work?

 When Can I Make FastPass+ Reservations?

-The answer is…it depends.
-Disney can’t just make it easy, can they?
+It depends.
 There are a few different options depending on where you are staying and what type of ticket you have.
 If you have not purchased Disney theme park tickets you will not be able to make FastPass+ reservations.

 If you are…

 - Staying at a Disney World resort: You can make your FastPass+ reservations 60 days in advance, plus a 10 day grace period.
 For instance, if your check in day is December 1, you may make FastPass+ reservations for your first day on October 2 (60 days prior to December 1).
 The 10 day grace period means that on October 2 you may also make reservations for all days up to December 10, even though they are more than 60 days away.

 - An Annual Pass holder: You will be able to make your FastPass+ reservations 30 days in advance.
 Annual Pass holders may make up to seven days worth of FP+ selections in any 30 day period.
 However, if Annual Passholders are staying at a Disney resort hotel, the resort guest rules apply.